 Find out what men need to eat

 Men’s energy needs differ from women’s needs.
-Find exactly how much and what foods you need, based on your height, weight, age, and physical activity level at www.SuperTracker.usda.gov.
+Calculate your MyPlate Plan to find out exactly how much and what foods you need, based on your height, weight, age, and physical activity level.

 Get beyond survival cooking

 Start cooking more often.
 Try steaming vegetables, roasting a chicken, and making a tasty veggie sauce for spaghetti from scratch.
 Eating your own home-cooked meals allows you to control what and how much you eat.

 Wise-up about what’s in food

 Use both Nutrition Facts and ingredient labels to discover what nutrients foods and beverages contain.
 Cut back on foods that have sugar or fat as the first ingredient.
 Use SuperTracker’s Food-A-Pedia to compare more than 8,000 foods.

 Sweat is not bad